bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 - If your PR fixes an issues, be sure to put "Fixes #nnn" in the description of the PR (where `nnn` is the issue number).
 Github will automatically close the issue when the PR is merged.
 - When the PR is submitted, check if GitHub Actions ran all the tests successfully, and didn't raise any issues.

 When you create or update a pull request, GitHub automatically runs tests that generate the screenshots in the [`README.md`](/README.md).
-If any of the screenshots change, GitHub will add an additional commit with the updated screenshots.
+If any of the screenshots change, GitHub will add an additional commit to your branch, with the updated screenshots.

 Normally, the screenshots should _not_ change.
 If the screenshots changed, please review them _carefully_.
 Some clear reasons why you would want to keep the changed screenshots: